peterdurham/code-boost/content/blog/css-flexbox/index.md

 This property is the *strawberry jam* of flexbox.
 Oftentimes there will be extra space left over in your container.
 This is the property you set to distribute that space.

+&nbsp;

 The values `flex-start` and `flex-end` will place your flexed items at the beginning or end of your container accordingly.
 If you want to center your content, `center` is the clear choice here.
 Using the values `space-between`, `space-around`, and `space-evenly` will distribute that extra space in often useful ways. `space-between` will place the first item at the start and the last item at the end, with equal space in between items. `space-around` will distribute the extra space equally to the left and right sides of each item (appearing as twice the space on inner elements).
 Finally, `space-evenly` will divide the remaining space "evenly" applied to every gap between and around items.

 ![justify-content](./flex-example4.jpg)